shotgunsoftware/tk-alias/docs/troubleshooting.rst

 \

-**Possible solution:**
+**Possible solutions:**

-Before launching Flow Production Tracking Desktop, set the environment variable :ref:`env_var_sgtk_enforce_proxy_localhost` to ``1``.
+1. Before launching Flow Production Tracking Desktop, set the environment variable :ref:`env_var_sgtk_enforce_proxy_localhost` to ``1``.
 This will force Flow Production Tracking Desktop to use the proxy settings from the environment variables:

 .. code-block:: console

     set SGTK_ENFORCE_PROXY_LOCALHOST=1
     "C:\Program Files\Shotgun\Shotgun.exe"

+2. If you can allow the Alias/FPT communication on localhost ``127.0.0.1`` to bypass your proxy server (e.g. communication over localhost will not run through your proxy server), add ``127.0.0.1`` to your proxy server exception settings.

 **If you are experiencing any of these issues, please contact support.**